-So a mission then, me carrying my couch crucifix-like through a dark you forget exists in the perpetual bright of cities, through a rain that was now a hop-scotch spray born on a freshening wind; carried with both arms locked under the arm rests, the mother of all face-plants risked with every slip and shift of my feet.
+So a mission then, me carrying my couch crucifix-like through a dark you forget exists in the perpetual bright of cities, through a rain reduced to a hop-scotching spray born on a freshening wind, and me there like that walking with both my arms locked under the arm rests and the mother of all face-plants risked with every slip and shift of my feet.

-An odyssey witnessed with great interest by passing Gatherers, perhaps because of the face-plant in the offing, perhaps because of the wondrous sight presented: me bent beneath my blue burden, jesters hat a-jingle, clothing and face covered in glitter spray.
-(Yes, Dad, glitter spray, because, well, God Made Me Phunky.)
+An odyssey, actually, watched on with great interest by passing Gatherers, perhaps because of the face-plant in the offing, perhaps because of the wondrous sight presented: me bent beneath my blue burden with jesters hat a-jingle, clothing and face spattered in mud and glitter spray.
+(Yes, Dad, glitter spray because, well, God Made Me Phunky.)

-Still, I knew it was worth it - more - that it was a positive stroke of genius on my part the first time I sat down lengthwise in the middle of the Trance Zone with my legs up and out of the mud.
-The couch settled a little lower and then cruised the quagmire as if made for conditions exactly like these.
+Still, I knew it was worth it - more - that it was a positive stroke of genius on my part the first time I sat down lengthwise in the middle of the Trance Zone with my legs up and out of the bog.
+The couch settled a little lower in the slime and then sailed as though made for conditions exactly like these.

-As the trance deluged and the lasers railed, I floated there and looked to the sky and through brief windows of racing clouds caught glimpses of the stars, the weather breaking now, some six hours from the end.
+As the trance deluged and the lasers railed I floated and looked to the sky and through brief windows of racing clouds caught glimpses of the stars, the weather breaking now, some six hours from the end.

-And for the rest of the night my couch was a sanctuary, an island of comfort in the storm of festivals close, in the wet and the cold, the comedowns and the exhaustion, and it attracted in all manner of other voyagers.
+And for the rest of the night my couch was a sanctuary, an island of comfort in the storm of festivals close, in the wet and the cold, the comedowns and the put-ons, and to it gravitated all manner of brotherly supplicants.

-Weary of being calf deep in mud they would come up and ask if they could sit - of course you can - and so they would, and they would rest, and we would share, and we would connect, and I would offer a smoke, and I would offer my heart, and then off on their way they would go.
+Weary of being buried they would come up and ask if they could sit - of course you can - and so they would - and they would rest - and we would share - and we would shape - and I would offer a smoke - and I would offer my whole - and then off on their way they would go.
 I even managed some serious couch dancing to the really thumping tracks.